 Best Overall Option if Budget is No Issue

-The runner-up in this list is the Fusion F500-FLP from Body-Solid.
+The runner-up in this list is Body-Solid G10B.
 You know what they say; “if a company appears twice on a list, it must be good!”.
 I admit; I was the one who said that.

 - A sturdy and heavy frame that offers excellent stability